Compositional equivalences based on Open pNets: Background and notations

 pNets are composition entities equipped with a rich synchronisation mechanism: synchronisation vectors allow the expression of synchronisation between any number of entities and at the same time the passing of data between processes.
-Their strongest feature is that the data emitted by processes can be used can be used inside the synchronisation vector to do addressing: it is easy to synchronise a process indexed by $n$ with the action $a(v,n)$ of another process.
-This is very convenient to model systems and encode futures or message routing. pNets have been used to model GCM distributed component systems, illustrating the expressiveness of the model~\cite{AmeurBoulifa2017}.
-These works show that pNets are convenient to express the behaviour of the system in a compositional way, which is crucial for the definition of the semantics, especially when dealing with a hierarchical component system like GCM.
+Their strongest feature is that the data emitted by processes can be used inside the synchronisation vector to do addressing: it is easy to synchronise a process indexed by $n$ with the action $a(v,n)$ of another process.
+This is very convenient to model systems and encode futures or message routing.

+pNets have been used to model GCM distributed component systems, illustrating the expressiveness of the model~\cite{AmeurBoulifa2017}.
+These works show that pNets are convenient to express the behaviour of the system in a compositional way, which is crucial for the definition of the semantics, especially when dealing with a hierarchical component system.
 Unfortunately, the semantics of pNets and the existing tools at this point were only able to deal with a closed system completely instantiated: pNets could be used as composition operator in the definition of the semantics, which was sufficient to perform finite-state model checking on a closed system, but there was no theory for the use of pNets as operators and no tool for proving properties on open system.
-The semantics of closed pNets~\cite{AmeurBoulifa2017}, defined as an instantiation of labelled transition systems, is not necessary to understand this article but can be useful to understand the semantics of pNets in a simpler and more operational setting.
+Consequently, much of the formalisation efforts did not use holes and the interplay between holes, sorts, and synchronisation vector was not formalised.
+In previous works~\cite{AmeurBoulifa2017}, only closed pNets were equipped with a semantics, it was defined as labelled transition systems which are instantiations of pNets.
 The theory of pNets as operators able to fully take into account open systems is given in the following sections.
+Comparing formally the existing direct operational semantics and the semantics derived from open automata in the current article would be an interesting partial proof of soundness for our semantics.
+The proof could only be partial as the formal semantics that exists only consider closed and fully instantiated pNets.
+Proving an equivalence between the semantics presented in this article and the operational one shown in~\cite{AmeurBoulifa2017} is outside the scope of this article.